 - To share ideas about how the internet has changed our lives.

-- To practice asking and answering questions.
+- To practise asking and answering questions.

 - To practise used to and didn’t use to.